AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

-## Are we in equilibrium now?
-I think if we all use the best navigator apps,

 ## To what extent we can hope for a better application
 In General, if we have n drivers, each i wants to drive from $s_i$ to $t_i$ and all routes have linear latency function, then the price of anarchy is at most %\frac{5}{2}%.
 Meaning that if we use the best social optimum paths, then the best thing we can hope for is to decrease our average latency by the factor of \frac{2}{5}.
 This is a bound on how bad the navigation apps affect the traffic compared to the best possible routing system.